stanek/ppp/29/prompt.md

-Lets allow up to 10 work spaces.
-Allow the user to open up and rename up to 10 tabs, keeping them all in memoryallow me to click the workspace name to rename it
+allow me to click the workspace name to rename it